poJilloy/grantovik/README.md

 `file.txt`:
 ```
 76561198030620256
-76561198030620256
-76561198030620256
-76561198030620256
-76561198030620256
-76561198030620256
+76561197960265749
 ```

+Invalid lines (anything that is not a 17-digit SteamID64) and empty lines are skipped, and repeated SteamIDs are de-duplicated automatically, so you don't have to clean your file beforehand.

-Fill in your API key and a Promo ID, press "Load a file" button and select the file you need.
-The path to the file will appear at the bottom of the window.
+Fill in your API key and a Promo ID, press the "Load file" button and select the file you need.
+The path to the file will appear at the bottom of the window, and the number of detected SteamIDs will be shown in the status line.
-The console window will show how many SteamIDs it detected in the file.

 Once the file was loaded, you'll be able to press the "Grant" button.
-Once pressed, the window may become non-responsive, this is normal.
+The window stays responsive while the distribution runs: press "Stop" any time to abort.
+The status line shows the current progress, and the full log is also printed to the terminal.

-Take a look at the console window, it will show you the progress of the distrubution process.
+Take a look at the terminal, it will show you the progress of the distribution process:
-You'll see something that looks like this:

 ```
 Granting [promo id] to:
   76561198030620256 [SUCCESS!]
-76561198030620256 [SUCCESS!]
-76561198030620256 [SUCCESS!]
-76561198030620256 [SUCCESS!]
-76561198030620256 [SUCCESS!]
-76561198030620256 [SUCCESS!]
+  76561197960265749 [FAIL: already granted]
 --------------------------
 Finished file processing
+Summary: 1 granted, 1 failed
 ```

+The final `Summary` line also stays in the window's status bar after the distribution ends, so you don't have to look at the terminal for the result.

+After a run, the Promo ID field is cleared, but your Steam API key is kept in the window for the next run (so processing several files one after another doesn't require re-entering it).

+Requests are sent at a modest pace (0.2 s between them by default) to avoid hammering the Steam API.
+If you need to go faster or slower, tune the `REQUEST_DELAY` constant near the top of the file.

+If you close the window while a distribution is still running, you'll be asked to confirm; the worker is then stopped and given a moment to finish its in-flight request before the program exits.

 If the distribution fails, you'll see `[FAIL (reason)]` instead of the usual success message.
-Usually it will be either invalid token or internet connection problems.
+Usually it will be either an invalid token or a network problem.

+To see the "About" window, press `F1`.

 ## Logging

-On every program launch, it will generate/overwrite `log.txt` file, at the same directory the program is running.
+The `log.txt` file is created in the directory the program runs from only when there is something to log — a launch without any activity leaves no file behind.
+New entries are appended to the existing log, so the history of previous runs is preserved.
-This file is basically an echo of what you'll see in the console window.
+This file is basically an echo of what you'll see in the terminal, with timestamps.

 If you had some of your requests failed, be sure to save your log / SteamIDs that failed into another place and try granting again later.